RexManglicmot/Mayo-NLP-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

 3.  review rating
 4.  review text

-(I decided to exclude photos from the reviewers because of the scope of this project to analyze text data.)
+(Photos were excluded from scraping due to the focus on text-based analysis.)

+After several hours of debugging and inspecting HTML tags, I successfully extracted all 228 reviews.
+One key challenge was avoiding the inclusion of business replies, such as official Mayo Clinic responses, which could have inflated the review count.
+Adjusting the scraping logic helped prevent this.

-After various hours debugging the code and looking at html tags to discern appropriate tags to scrape, I was able to obtain all reviews within Yelp.
-Troubleshooting code included unintentionally scraping a response from a Mayo Clinic official that accrued in more than the 228 reviews.
-A special acknowledgement to Samer Jijjazi for his YouTube tutorial in learning how to scrape data from Yelp.[^4] Watching his videos greatly helped me get the data needed to webscrape.
+A special acknowledgement to Samer Jijjazi for his YouTube tutorial in learning how to scrape data from Yelp.[^4].
+Watching his videos greatly helped me get the data needed to webscrape.

-Below is the code used to scrape data.
-Mayo_Clinic.csv file is available within the repository.
+The code used for scraping is included below.
+The resulting dataset (Mayo_Clinic.csv) is also available in this repository.

 ``` r
 #load libraries